Story refinement

 Available filters

-Add stories directly to workflow steps.
-New stories are added to the bottom of a step but can be dragged to a new position.
+You can also add stories directly to workflow step by clicking the plus (+) icon in the step header.
+New stories are added to the bottom of a step, but can be dragged to a new position.
 You can add new stories to any workflow step, except Won't do.

 Manage stories